Contracts – Provisional Sums

 These are used for work that MAY be required, but the builder can’t provide an accurate estimate at the time of signing of the Contract.

 The main area for provisional sums is related to foundations where the limited information obtained during the Site Investigation may not truly represent the conditions found over the whole foundation.
-For instance:

 - A rock item may be included even if the site is clay.
 This caters for any large boulders that may need to be removed.

 - An amount may be included for concrete piers if the amount of fill on site is hard to determine.

 So the total contract price reflects the cost of building the house the builder will put in his best estimate of the overall cost of the build.